Rocky – Senior Chihuahua found a fantastic home in Colorado. Rehoming Time: 7 days.

 We are often asked to go through the process of rehoming a pet with owners who are considering using our services to find a home for their pet or pets.
 The following outlines the step by step process we follow.

-We are a pet rehoming service, so unlike a rescue or shelter, your pets stay with you until a good home is selected – and you get to make the decision about with whom your pets are placed.
+We are a pet rehoming service, and not a rescue or shelter.
+Your pets stay with you until a good home is selected – and you get to make the decision about with whom your pets are placed.

 We do not have a facility which houses pets for rehoming, and we are not able to provide instant placement of your dog or cat.
-If you have an urgent need to rehome your pet, then a shelter or rescue is the best option for you.
+We most definitely cannot take in surrendered pets, stray pets, etc. If you have an urgent need to rehome your pet, then a shelter or rescue is the best option for you.
 We are often able to find homes within a few days or weeks, but this is not something we can guarantee.